SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 Follow the steps described in [Monitoring and controlling devices > Working with operations > To add a bulk operation](/users-guide/device-management/#bulk-operations) to schedule a bulk operation which applies a device profile.

 The devices will install the firmware, software and configurations items of the profile and report back the status of the operation.
-After successfully applying the profile, the device objects in the platform are updated accordingly with the information of the currently applied profile.
+After successfully applying the profile, the device objects in the platform are updated accordingly with the new profile information.

 If the operation fails, an error message is returned providing details on which step the operation failed.